WiIIiam278/HuskHomes/README.md

 **HuskHomes** is a powerful, intuitive and flexible teleportation plugin for _Minecraft: Java Edition_ servers.
 HuskHomes contains a meaty&mdash;but not bloated&mdash;set of player teleportation features, including set homes, warps, public homes, teleport requests, previous and offline position teleporting&mdash;and more.

-HuskHomes can be used on your Spigot or Fabric server, and with a MySQL Database even works cross-server, letting players teleport across your proxy (Bungee or Velocity) network!
+HuskHomes can be used on your Spigot, Fabric, or Fand server, and with a MySQL Database even works cross-server, letting players teleport across your proxy (Bungee or Velocity) network!

 ## Features
 **⭐ Works cross-server** &mdash; Let players seamlessly teleport and set homes across your proxies network of servers using MySQL/MariaDB.